-By the end of Year 2, SLHS PhD students should be ready to submit their first manuscript for peer review.
-The manuscript is due to the Academic Support Coordinator by August 1 of the second year of study (i.e., the end of the second year of study).
+By the end of Year 2, SLH PhD students should be ready to submit their first manuscript for peer review.
+The manuscript must be submitted to the Academic Support Coordinator by August 1 of the second year of study (i.e., the end of the second year of study).
 The submission should follow the specific formatting requirements for the journal the manuscript is being prepared.